jleahred/jleahred.github.io/apps/puzzle3t/README.md

 ## Instructions

 * Press [readme] to see/hide this file
-* Press [setup] to access/hide configuration params
+* Press [setup] to access/hide configuration parameters
 * Press [randomize] to mess the puzzle
 * You can choose...